viswa2/DevOps/terraform/terraform-associate-2024/terraform-README.md

 }
 ````

-**Note for prevent destroy**: After adding the `prevent_destroy = true` you resources shouldn't be deleted even though if you apply the `terrform destroy` command. check the configuration details `life-cycle-metaargument/prevent-destroy`.
+**Note for prevent destroy**: After adding the `prevent_destroy = true` your resources shouldn't be deleted even though if you apply the `terrform destroy` command. check the configuration details `life-cycle-metaargument/prevent-destroy`.

 ![alt text](prevent-destroy.png)